Adam7411/visionect_joan/README.md

 ## Key features

 - Full screen control: send any web URL, local dashboards (e.g., AppDaemon), or single images.
-- Dynamic e‑ink‑optimized views: weather, calendar (including monthly grid), tasks (To‑Do/Shopping List), energy panel, entity status panel, sensor history graphs.
+- Dynamic e‑ink‑optimized views: weather, ndar (including monthly grid), tasks (To‑Do/Shopping List), energy panel, entity status panel, sensor history graphs.
 - Interactivity: a bottom bar with a “Back” button (←) and two action buttons (✔ and →), or optionally “tap anywhere” to run an action or go back.

 <details>